Vienna has plenty of residences with a musical connection. One house out near the Danube has two: Franz Lehár and Emanuel Schikaneder.

 The house practically counts as a riverside location, since the mighty Danube is just over 100m away.

 This is where the Donaukanal channel breaks off from the main river and wends its way to the edge of the old town before rejoining the Danube on the other side of the city.
-You’re just a short walk from the Schemerlbrücke, for example (pictured above): Otto Wagner, one of the fathers of modern architecture, designed this bridge and weir.
+You’re just a short walk from the Schemerlbrücke, for example: Otto Wagner, one of the fathers of modern architecture, designed this bridge and weir.

-Head south from the Lehár-Schlössel and you find yourself in Grinzing: another area famous for its wine taverns and also Beethoven territory.
+Head south from the Lehár-Schlössel and you find yourself in Grinzing, which enjoys fame for its wine taverns and Beethoven connections.
 Vienna’s Beethoven Museum, for example, is a 20 minute walk away.

 Subway: take the U4 line to Heiligenstadt and walk up or cross through Karl-Marx-Hof to Heiligenstädter Straße and catch the D tram to Nußdorf.